-Luckily, you have a few options.
-Just be sure to power off your phone and avoid getting any liquids or debris in the device while working your magic.
-Now, here are some of your best – and worst – bets to fix phone screen scratches.
+There are several options available.
+Before you do anything, however, be sure to power off your phone and avoid getting any liquids or debris in the device.
+It can cause harm if you don’t follow these precisely, leaving you with more damage to fix.
+Let’s look at the best – and worst – bets when it comes to fixing phone screen scratches.

-So, while it never hurts to try, just set your expectations low.
-If you do decide to give this method a go, ensure that you use regular toothpaste and not the gel kind.
+While it never hurts to try, just set your expectations low.
+If you’re feeling adventurous, use toothpaste like Colgate or Crest and not anything gel-related.
 Just apply the paste to the scratch with something soft like a cotton swab or cloth and rub it in.

 Car Polishing Products